 Like any other specialized field, the world of commercial doors has its own technical lingo, which may be opaque to those not in the business.
-For your enlightenment and edification, we here share definitions for a few of the more common terms relating to doors and door hardware.
+But it’s just a bit of jargon – it’s easy to learn.
+Here are some common terms relating to commercial doors and door hardware:

-In a set of double doors, the door, or leaf, of the two that is opened first, and that has the locking mechanism.
+In a set of double doors, the active door, or leaf, is the one of the two that is opened first, and that has the locking mechanism.
 The other door is, as you might expect, called the inactive leaf, and is usually held closed by top and bottom bolts.

 In a keyed door lock, the part that contains the tumbler mechanism and the keyway into which the key is inserted.

 A heavy-duty lock that, instead of being spring-activated, is operated by a key or a turnkey, which slides a metal bolt from inside the door into the jamb.
 These are a good addition to the inner-facing commercial door hardware on any back entrance security door, as they span the weak side’s door-to-frame gap.

 This is the amount of space between the door and its frame, between the door and the floor, or between the edges of double doors where they meet.
 Building codes may require different clearance levels for your business’ doors or fire doors.

 A mechanism that closes a door automatically, after it has been opened mechanically or manually.
 See hydraulic or pneumatic for examples of how these systems work.

 This term refers to any holes drilled into a commercial door to install hardware like locks, knobs and deadbolts.

 Popularly known as a panic bar, this is a door-locking device that allows quick exit when you push on a cross bar to release the door latch.
 These are often found at emergency exits and fire doors.